artefactual/fixity/docs/fixity.1.md

   * `--throttle` <seconds>:
     Time (in seconds) to wait when scanning multiple AIPs.
-This can help reduce extended disk load on the filesystem on which the AIPs reside.
+This can help reduce extended disk load on the Storage Service filesystem on which the AIPs reside.

   * `--force-local`:
-    Request the Storage Service performs a local fixity check, instead of using the Space's fixity (if available).
+    Request the Storage Service performs a local fixity check, instead of using the Space's fixity (this is only available for Arkivum Spaces).

   * `--debug`:
     Print extra debugging output.